BradleyBartelt/P2__Waves/README.md

 ### week 9
 - Colin
     - [using mongo db with sockets](https://developer.mongodb.com/how-to/real-time-chat-phaser-game-mongodb-socketio/)
+    - planing for chatting rooms  (mongo db and socketio conflict)
+        - will deploy chat room in separate website that will be linked on the nav bar, on click will log you into the chat room website
+        - utilizing api to share information between the websites, signing up on the main site will be utilized onto the chat app

 ### week 8 (progress for week of 5/24/21)
 - week of the College Board Exam